The X Factor (British TV series) series 12: Bootcamp

 Bootcamp took place from 27 to 31 July, and was recorded at The Grove Hotel, Watford, having taken place at The SSE Arena, Wembley every other series.
-The first challenge of bootcamp was to perform in groups of five acts, with a mix of at least three categories in each group, and perform a song from a list.
-The judges would decide immediately after each performance which of the 180 acts would pass the challenge and which would be eliminated.
-For the second challenge of bootcamp, the 93 successful acts were to perform a solo performance to the judges, who gave little or no feedback to them.
+The first challenge of bootcamp was to perform in groups of five contestants, with a mix of at least three categories in each group, and perform a song from a list.
+The judges would decide immediately after each performance which of the 180 contestants would pass the challenge and which would be eliminated.
+For the second challenge of bootcamp, the 93 successful contestants were to perform a solo performance to the judges, who gave little or no feedback to them.
 At the end of the challenge, the judges decided on who would be successful and who would be eliminated.
 Grimshaw was absent from the second day of the challenge due to his commitments with BBC Radio 1, although partially assisted Cowell, Fernandez-Versini and Ora with their decisions via Skype video link.
-The 64 acts that passed through this stage went on to face the six-chair challenge.
+The 64 contestants that passed through this stage went on to face the six-chair challenge.
 It was reported that the standard of auditions were so high that acts who got a "yes" from all four judges were not necessarily guaranteed a place at bootcamp.

 For the first time in X Factor history, viewers voted via hashtags on Twitter to determine which of the judges was allocated each of the four categories (for example, #SimonBoys or #RitaGroups).
-The judges learnt the result during the six-seat challenge.Ora was in charge of the Girls, Cowell was assigned the Over 26s, Fernandez-Versini had the Groups and Grimshaw looked after the Boys.
+The judges learnt the result during the six-seat challenge.
+Ora was in charge of the Girls, Cowell was assigned the Over 27s, Fernandez-Versini had the Groups and Grimshaw looked after the Boys.

 Bootcamp aired over two episodes on 20 and 27 September.

 Six-chair challenge

 The six-chair challenge took place on 1 and 2 September, at The SSE Arena, Wembley.
-64 acts faced the six-chair challenge, with 16 in the Girls category, 16 in the Boys, 17 in the Over 26s, and 15 in the Groups.
+64 contestants faced the six-chair challenge, with 16 in the Girls category, 16 in the Boys, 17 in the Over 27s, and 15 in the Groups.
 The challenge was broadcast on 4, 11 and 18 October.
-At the start of the challenge, the judges discovered which categories they would mentor: Ora was given the Girls, Cowell was given Over 26s, Fernandez-Versini was given the Groups and Grimshaw was given the Boys.
+At the start of the challenge, the judges discovered which categories they would mentor: Ora was given the Girls, Cowell was given Over 27s, Fernandez-Versini was given the Groups and Grimshaw was given the Boys.

 Tom Bleasby was originally put through, but it was reported on 12 October that he had withdrawn for personal reasons.
 On 15 October, it was announced that Mason Noise would replace Bleasby at Judges' Houses.